 “Are there other, less expensive ways to borrow for college?”

-Students should determine if they are eligible for the subsidized Federal Stafford Loan Program before applying for a CHESLA loan.
+Students should determine if they are eligible for subsidized/unsubsidized federal loans before applying for a CHESLA loan.

 “How do I contact the loan servicer?”

 Borrowers and schools may contact the loan servicer, Firstmark Services:

 Borrowers may contact our new loan servicer, University Accounting Service (UAS), for account services: